SAP-archive/skills/README.md

 # skills

-This is the backend for two different skills you can add to your bot on [Recast.ai](http://recast.ai/).
+This is the backend for two different skills you can add to your bot on [SAP Conversational AI](https://cai.tools.sap).

 To start the API after cloning the project:
 ```bash